Speed to market.

 Getting to market fast is vital for hyperscale and large scale enterprises – so what are the main factors?

 Capacity is highly constrained for hyperscalers in Europe; the most recent report from real-estate specialists CBRE suggests only 3% of colocation facilities in the traditional FLAP* markets have more than 10MW capacity.
-This is one reason we are seeing increased demand for capacity in our Nordic data centres.
+This is one reason we are seeing increased demand for capacity in our Nordic data centers.
 The others being the highly sustainable environmental profile we can offer these global businesses and our fast time to market.

 The first decision for a hyperscaler to make in creating new capacity is whether to build a dedicated facility or to co-locate.
-DigiPlex has helped with both approaches - designing and building sustainable data centres for a wide range of customer needs.
+DigiPlex has helped with both approaches – designing and building sustainable data centers for a wide range of customer needs.
 We also have deep experience in retrofitting existing facilities to meet the specific demands of hyperscale customers – often the fastest option.

-For example, it took us less than 30 weeks to re-configure an existing data hall at our Fetsund data centre to meet the requirements of an international customer with urgent needs for capacity.
+For example, it took us less than 30 weeks to re-configure an existing data hall at our Fetsund data center to meet the requirements of an international customer with urgent needs for capacity.
 This included doubling the power supply and cooling densities and increasing electrical resilience to meet the specifications of the customer.

 But whatever approach you take, new build, co-lo or refit four key elements impact your speed to market.